akintewe/Neko-Oracle-RWA/contracts/rwa-token/README.md

 ## Overview

 This contract implements a standard fungible token (mint, burn, transfer, balance, approve, allowance) with integration to the RWA Oracle for reading asset prices.
-It does **not** include CDPs, Stability Pools, or lending logic - those features are implemented in a separate lending contract.

 ## Features